FAQs

 A: There are several advantages to establishing an Endowment:

-- The Endowment’s purpose, per the Charter, is to “educate the public, and particularly aspiring musicians, in the art forms of marching band music…” Therefore the Endowment reaches out to the larger arts community and funds endeavors such as grants to support music education in schools.
+1. The Endowment’s purpose, per the Charter, is to “educate the public, and particularly aspiring musicians, in the art forms of marching band music…” Therefore the Endowment reaches out to the larger arts community and funds endeavors such as Community Grants to support music education in schools.

-- As a registered 501(c)(3) non-profit with the IRS, contributions are tax deductible.
-This encourages donations.
+2. As a registered 501(c)(3) non-profit with the IRS, contributions are tax deductible.
 Also, income from Endowment investments is tax-free in most cases.

-- A board of directors manages the Endowment funds, and they must act within the confines of the Articles of Incorporation, the Bylaws and the IRS rules for non-profits, thereby protecting the funds from inappropriate management.
+4. A board of directors manages the Endowment funds, operating within the confines of the organization’s Articles of Incorporation, Bylaws and IRS rules for non-profits, thereby protecting the funds from inappropriate management.

 Q: How does the Endowment raise funds?

-A: Since 1999, when the Endowment was established, many hours of hard work have been donated in efforts to raise money, including:
+A: Since 1999 when the Endowment was established, the organization strives to raise funds through activities including:

-- Ticket sales to the Endowment-sponsored “Side Show” musical performances.
-Professional musicians, including Francine Reed, Tommy Dean, and Tony Winston, to name just a few, have volunteered their time and talents.
+3. Ticket sales to the Endowment-sponsored events and musical performances.
+Professional musicians, including Francine Reed, Tommy Dean, and Tony Winston, to name just a few, have volunteered their time and talents in band fundraisers.

 Check out a list of recent past fundraisers here.